dinhviethoa/THUC_TAP/README.md

 My project is in forder named example.
-Ak, build, src in forder of multithreading.
+Ak, build, src is forder of multithreading.

 Build & Install